norishigefukushima/OpenCP/OpenCP/bilateralfilter/bilateralfilter.md

 * This filter is jointly filtering version of the binalyWeightedRangeFilter.

 The filter is a case of the epsilon filter.
 The filter is used for;
-* a simlified joint birateral filter (faster than the birateral filter),
+* a simlified joint bilateral filter (faster than the bilateral filter),
 * depth-map estimation for adaptive kernel,
 * mosquite noise reduction.

-Example of birateral filter: computational speed
+Example of bilateral filter: computational speed
 ------------------------------------------------
 Computational time for a 1M pixel (1024 * 1024) and color image with following methods:
 * OpenCV implimentation